 - Medium bodied rosé

-- Fruit-forward red blend
+- Fruit-forward red wine- a blend or a Frappato

 We also recently enjoyed a Sauvignon Blanc from the Graves region of Bordeaux.
 It wasn’t a side by side comparison with my other recommendations above, but I’d say it worked but wasn’t quite as good as some other pairings we tried.